AdamFcode/Wolfe_Emporium/README.md

 -As a user I want to
   - Easily and intuitively navigate the site
   - Browse the selection and inspect for further details
-  - Add books to cart
+  - Add, edit and remove books within my cart
   - Place an order
-  - Register an account to track orders
+  - Safely register an account to track orders
   - Save my details for future orders

 The above will be addressed under Testing below